For a child, poverty can last a lifetime

 Measuring child poverty means measuring the experience of the whole child

-This means, on the one hand, that child poverty ought to be measured at the child level, and all the dimensions must be assessed simultaneously for the same child.
-Although this introduces some data challenges, traditional household surveys such as MICS and DHS provide the required information in all dimensions of child poverty.
+Child poverty should be measured at the individual, child level, with all relevant dimensions assessed for the same child.
+While this poses some data challenges, traditional household surveys such as MICS and DHS typically provide the necessary information across all dimensions of child poverty.

-All children under the age of 18 should be counted.
-Total estimates for all children should and can be calculated.
-In addition, when possible, sub-groups such as 0-5, 6-11, and 12-17.
-Fortunately, available data sets allow these estimates to be carried out.
-This implies that it is very easy to go beyond just disaggregating household-level poverty information by age to properly estimating child poverty at the individual level.
+All children under the age of 18 should be included in total estimates.
+Where feasible, results should also be disaggregated by age groups – such as 0–5, 6–11, and 12–17 – while ensuring comparability across groups.
+Fortunately, available datasets support such analyses.
+This makes it possible and necessary to go beyond disaggregating household-level poverty by age and instead measure child poverty directly at the individual level.

 Resources